 Aka, what’s the difference between your razor and the $25 razor?
 There are a handful of remaining manufactures left in the world that make safety razors, I believe the last count was 5, so yeah, literally a handful.
 We work with one that has been specializing in this craft for over 100 years.
 The craftswomen and men (yep, you read that right) that make our razors have been dedicated to their work for decades in this German town.
 That means they earn fair wages and there is no child labor involved.
 That means their knowledge, time, materials, and quality craftswomanship end up in our products.
 That means we pay for that expertise and our access to engineers, testing, and quality control.

-It started in 2015 when we launched under the name OUI Shave.
-About a year prior, I’d gone in search of a solution for decades-long suffering from ingrown hairs and razor burn.
+It started in 2015, and about a year prior, I’d gone in search of a solution for decades-long suffering from ingrown hairs and razor burn.
 After learning this was related to the multi-blade razors I was using on my sensitive skin, I tested a safety razor.
 For the first time in my life, I was ingrown and irritation-free.
 I’m sure you know the old adage about building what you need, so built it I did.
 But not without help.
 We build all of our products with what we call our customer advisory group, real customers using every product before we refine it.
 We gathered their feedback on the weight, angle, balance, and handle length of the razor and worked with our engineers in Germany to perfect the OUI razor.
 And no, we didn’t ask them those technical questions, we gathered that from answers to a simpler question “How does it feel?”
 So what does the weight, angle, and handle length actually mean for your skin?

 - The angle of a safety razor (aka single-blade razor) determines how gentle your shave is.
 There are angles that are better for beards, but there were none designed specifically for legs before we launched OUI.
 Our angle is what is considered “mild” in the world of safety razors, and it’s the mildest of the lot.
 Why?
 Because sensitive skin needs kinder treatment.
 Because although you may feel as if your bikini grows a beard, trust us, it does not.